 The Brown Lady of Raynham Hall, reportedly haunts the great house in Norfolk, England.
 This is of the country’s most famous hauntings primarily due to the captured image of the ‘Brown Lady’ on the staircase.
 The photograph which would become one of the most famous paranormal photographs of all time was taken by photographers from the Country Life magazine that was at Raynham Hall photographing the staircase.

 Note: Because of the large amount of attachments received, we no longer able to offer personal photo analysis.

-Also don’t forget to visit our Paranormal Shop.
+Also don’t forget to visit our Ghost Hunters Store.
 The one-stop shop for ghost hunting equipment and gear for paranormal investigators.